-HSOC has a significant hand in a number of research centers on campus.
+HSOC has a significant hand in a number of research centers on campus, such as the Center for Women, Science and Technology.
 Many of these centers offer assistantships and fellowships to HSOC students.
+The DGS can provide additional information upon request.